ayush51/tutorial/tutorial.md

 A Surfly session allows you to share your browser with others.
 During the session, the mouse arrows from all users will be visible.
 Only the leader can select or click items on the page, and if the leader decides to navigate to another url, the followers' screens will be synchronised so that they can also see this new page.
 The followers can take advantage of the drawing tool provided in order to highlight areas on the screen.
 During the session, users can communicate via text or video chat, share documents and invite others to join them.

-###### Website Integration

-If you wish to integrate Surfly to your website, visitors to your website will be able to click the 'get live help' button to request a session.
-They will then be queue'd until an agent (the person who receives the call) joins them.
-The passive member of the session is referred to as the follower, and the active member is the leader.
-The leader will navigate the site, and the follower can help guide them through it.
-Initially the agent is the follower, and the website visitor is the leader, however you can choose to swap control at any time during the session.

 ###### Responding to incoming requests

-To take a session, log in to your Surfly account, and navigate to the 'Queue' panel.
+To accept an incoming request, log in to your Surfly account, and navigate to the 'Queue' panel.
 Here, agents can see how many users they have queue'd up, their location, and the time they have been waiting.
-To take a session, the agent simply presses the "take call" button.
+To answer, the agent simply presses the 'take call' button.
 If your visitors are logged in on your website already, you can also display metadata, such as the visitors name in the queue, so that the agent greeting them knows who they are.

 ![The Queue panel](https://raw.github.com/surfly/tutorial/master/screens/queue_panel.png)